chaitanyapusapati/QuickOverView/CKA/CoreConcepts.md

+# Kubernetes Core Concepts
 Container/Cluster/Pod/Node : https://medium.com/faun/understanding-nodes-pods-containers-and-clusters-778dbd56ade8

+## KUBERNETES :-
-KUBERNETES :- The purpose of Kubernetes is to host your applications in the form of containers in an automated fashion
+The purpose of Kubernetes is to host your applications in the form of containers in an automated fashion
 			  so that you can easily deploy as many instances of your application as required and easily enable communication between different services within your application.

 			  The Kubernetes cluster consists of a set of nodes which may be physical or virtual, on-premise or on cloud that host applications in the form of containers.

-MASTER NODE : The master node is responsible for managing the Kubernetes cluster.
+## MASTER NODE :
+The master node is responsible for managing the Kubernetes cluster.
 Storing information regarding the different nodes
 			  planning which containers goes where, monitoring the nodes and containers on them etc.
 			  The Master node does all of these using a set of components together known as the control plane components.

-	--> ETCD Cluster : stores info about cluster.
+###	 --> ETCD Cluster :
+	stores info about cluster.
 Etcd is a database that stores information in a key-value format.
 					   When you run ETCD it starts a service that listens on Port 2379 by default.
 The ETCD datastore stores information regarding the cluster such as the nodes, pods, configs, secrets, accounts, roles, bindings and others.
 					   Every information you see when you run the kubectl get command is from the ETCD server.
 Every change you make to your cluster,